Women's World Banking: Focus on women

-Players in the financial ecosystem (policymakers, financial services providers, etc.) are largely gender neutral in their strategies.

 Research began to show that granting women microloans had an enduring, more profound impact on the broader well-being of the population.
 Access to credit gave women not just more control over household assets, but also more autonomy and decision-making power and greater participation in public life.
 Empowering women economically had a multiplier effect as well.
 Evidence showed that poor women reinvested much more of their income in their families and communities than men did—financing such items as health care, education for their children, and home improvement.
 The woman entrepreneur as the gateway to household and community stability became a fundamental basis for the microfinance business model and a guiding principle behind the value of microfinance as a tool for poverty alleviation.

-In view of the multiplier effect of empowering women, and in keeping with its founders' intent, WWB has since its inception concentrated specifically on enhancing the opportunities and well-being of women through economic independence.
-WWB conducted gender research on household dynamics and women's roles in financial decisions in low-income families.
-This research, led to changes such as: simplified loan paperwork and borrowing requirements, which take into account women's lower literacy rates in many countries; changes in the design of MFI branches to accommodate women with small children; and housing loans for which women must be placed on the property title for the household to receive the loan.

 Products and policy

 As the financial inclusion cause grew, WWB has created new products, including; savings, remittances, housing/home improvement loans, pensions, insurance and worked with countless central banks and regulatory bodies to advocate for a gender lens in their national frameworks and public infrastructure systems.
 WWB also offers its network members advisory and technical assistance, including; research, branding and leadership.